Shocking AI Stories

 The Con: AI Voices That Stole Fortunes

-Lex Sokolin’s X thread exposed the human trafficking angle: Scammers coerced laborers.
+Lex Sokolin’s X thread uncovered the human trafficking angle: Scammers coerced laborers.

 Broader Threat: Everyday Fraud Epidemic

-Banks lost $1.2 billion; victims included retirees.
+Banks misplaced $1.2 billion; victims included retirees.
 It spurred voice biometrics upgrades at JPMorgan.

 Defense Tactics: Multi-Factor Voice Verification

 Pair audio with behavioral analytics.
-Train staff: Pause high-stakes calls for in-person confirmation.
+Train staff: Pause high-stakes requires in-person affirmation.

 Incident 8: The Cybercrime Tsunami – AI Lowers the Bar